Is your child constantly air-guitarring to the radio? Or maybe they are dragging a broom around the house like a rockstar?

 Best Electric Toy Guitar

-This fun toy guitar from Little Tikes is the perfect pick for an active toddler who wants to rock out.
+This offering from Little Tikes is a classic choice for the active toddler who wants to rock out without breaking anything.

 Pros